 If your question is, how do I become a writer, the simple answer is, “Start writing!”
 Yes, it’s as unpretentious as that.
 “But I don’t know what to write!” is the common complaint I’ve heard.
-Check out my free gift (it should be floating around on the site somewhere) or go to the “Contact” page to sign up for it.
+Check out my free gift!

 The world has come a long way from typewriters, newspapers and libraries.
-Now, you can find anything you want (and a whole lot that you don’t), on the internet.
+Now, you can find anything you want (and a whole lot that you don’t) on the internet.
 It’s an amazing source of information; use it!
 Type in what you’re interested in learning about and watch the results fill your screen.
 Okay, so they can be overwhelming.
-Go to my FAQ page and you will find some of the sites I like spending time at.
+My FAQ page lists some of the sites I like spending time at.

 Mistakes I made